simon-glitch/simon-glitch.github.io/My_Way_of_Life/maths/primes.md

 * What about Matrix Primes?
 (Real matrices composed of integers which don't break down into other matrices composed of primes)
 * What about Guassian Matrix Primes (Complex matrices which are prime like the other ones)

+Does the Riemann Zeta function have an even deaper meaning then?
+Well, one day, we will probably know.